dart-lang/site-www/src/_samples/index.md

 }
 {% endprettify %}

-You would use the class defined above like so:
+You might use the `Spacecraft` class like this:

 <?code-excerpt "misc/test/samples_test.dart (use class)"?>
 {% prettify dart %}